cazacov/CarND-Behavioral-Cloning-P3/writeup_report.md

 <img src="images/sand.jpg" />

-I tried different color spaces and finally decided to use two channels instead of original RGB:
+I tried different color spaces and finally decided to use two channels instead of original 3 in RGB:

 1. Green channel of the RGB color space that is good for detection of yellow/red lines and bridge sides.
-First I tried to take the gray channel, but green produces more contrast on white/red stripes.
+First I tried to take the gray channel, but the green produces more contrast on white/red stripes.
-2. S channel of the HLS color space.
-It is good for detection of road/sand border but completely fails on bridge bars.
+2. "S" channel of the HLS color space.
+It is good for detection of road/sand border (but completely fails on bridge bars).

 These two channels combined provide clear road border in all combination of ground and lighting conditions.